Glenn Poorman, September 2022

 What kind of waveforms, filtering, and envelopes do you suppose it took to make that sound?

 ConclusionI loved synths when I first learned of them and have really never stopped.
 They allow you to continuously go beyond traditional sounds in music and create new ones.
-With the proliferation of software synths, more people than ever have access.
+With the proliferation of software synths and Eurorack, more people than ever have access.
 For the most part, you can have a lot of fun picking apart the presets and experimenting in the dark.
 A good grasp of how synths work, however, will go a long way toward making your musical visions become reality.
 Armed with a little knowledge, you can not only create the sounds you want to create but you can also look at how some of those presets were created and say "aha ...
 THAT's how they did that".
 As with most things in life, a little knowledge can go a long way.

 Most of all though ... it's fun!
 Lots and lots of fun!